ianpilon/Customer-Problem-Analyst-Agent/README.md

 ## 🔒 Security

-- API keys are stored securely in localStorage
+- OpenAI API keys are managed through the UI's Settings page and stored in your browser's localStorage
-- Rate limiting prevents API abuse
+- Built-in rate limiting system prevents API abuse and manages costs
-- Caching reduces API calls and improves performance
+- Intelligent caching system reduces API calls and improves performance
+- No server-side storage of API keys - everything is managed client-side

 ## 🤝 Contributing